magikmaxx/T1A3/Docs/readme.md

 ## Features

-#### Enter current balance

-This allows the user to enter their current balance and once they have entered their current balance it is saved.
-They will be able to choose what month they would like to enter their balance in.

 #### Make changes to current balance

-1. Add Balance
+1. Add Income
-1. Subtract Balance
+1. Subtract Expenses

+In Add Income the user is able to add to their income.
+When they open Add Income, they will type in a number that will then add to their total balance.
-The user will be able to add to their current balance or subtract from their current balance.
-As above in “Enter current balance, the user will be able to select the month they would like to subtract or add a balance.
+When selecting Subtract Expenses the user will be able to type in a number that will later subtract from their total balance.
+Before entering an expense they will need to select a category, this will help the user make sense of where they have made expenses.

 #### View Current balance